pelosirm/news-aggregation-api-capstone/README.md

 * The ability to search news by topic.
 * The ability to randomize response data from sources.

+You can find a working prototype of the app here: https://pelosirm.github.io/news-aggregation-api-capstone

 ## Technology
 * HTML
 * CSS